wiggle-bin/wiggle-bin/Build-Bin.md

 The build for this box is open to variation.
 The container is a single bin worm bin made from a eurobin.
 The top has two lids for easy access.
 Sensors can be placed under the lid (camera and distance).
 There is a central column in between the lids for electronics (light, soil sensor and air sensor).

-3D files for hinges are available in [/Design/Hinges/](/Design/Hinges/).
+3D files for Raspberry Pico holder with breadboard are available in [/Design/PicoHolder/](/Design/PicoHolder/)

 ![](Images/WiggleBin/Box/WiggleBinV002-Open.jpg)